Cyber Monday may be over, but great prices are here to stay.

 At the low end, between $10 and $12, you’ll find polypropylene sandbags which sometimes come with their own tie strings.

-Mid-range sandbags cost between $13 and $15 and occasionally come in more than one color.
+In this range, sandbags cost between $13 and $15 and occasionally come in more than one color.

 At the top of the range, generally closer to the $30 mark, are burlap sandbags that feature additional security stitching and could be filled with contents other than sand, such as gravel or stones.